Queen Elizabeth Class

 But by this stage most of the Naval Staff and in particular it's Head, the First Sea Lord, Admiral of the Fleet Sir Caspar John (a naval aviator), were strongly wedded to the large fleet carrier, arguing that only a large carrier could operate very high-performance aircraft and maintain a true force projection role for the Royal Navy - although even Sir Caspar openly wondered whether the CVA-01 staff requirement was becoming unnecessarily sophisticated and costly.
 The extremely vigorous defence of the CVA-01 project by Sir Caspar John, strongly supported by the Chief of the Defence Staff, Admiral of the Fleet Earl Mountbatten of Burma, managed to preserve CVA-01 and keep the programme moving forward.

 In Spring 1963 the proposed number of new carriers was reduced from four to just two by the Ministry of Defence, and finally just one was actually approved by the Treasury which believed (perhaps correctly) that the Admiralty's latest cost estimate of £55-60 million per unit (barely double the cost of the refit which HMS Eagle was then undergoing) was more likely to turn out to be £100 million.
-The new carrier would now effectively replace both HMS Victorious and the unmodernised HMS Ark Royal by 1972, while HMS Hermes and HMS Eagle would be refitted to enable them to run on through the 1970's before hopefully being eventually replaced by a further two new carriers.
+The new carrier would now effectively replace both HMS Victorious and the unmodernised HMS Ark Royal by 1972, while HMS Hermes and HMS Eagle would be refitted to enable them to run on through the 1970's before hopefully being eventually replaced by a further two new carriers - the Admiralty Board was determined that three carriers were needed.
 Plans for HMS Ark Royal to start an expensive modernisation in 1966 to bring her up to the same standard as HMS Eagle were thus abandoned, probably without much regret as her material condition had become a serious concern and it was now considered that the modernisation would only extend her potential service life a few years beyond 1972 anyway.
 Although nominally only eight years old, Ark Royal in fact contained a considerable amount of fabricated steel and equipment which dated back more than 20 years, and her builder (Cammell Laird) and suppliers had perhaps not been able to maintain the highest standards of quality in the depths of WW2 when quantity often mattered more.

 On 17 July 1963 the Board of Admiralty formally approved the Sketch Design and Staff Requirement for CVA-01, with an estimated cost of £58 million.
 On 30 July 1963, Parliament was informed by the Defence Secretary, Peter Thorneycroft, of the Conservative Government's decision to build one new aircraft carrier at an estimated cost of £56 million [sic], and work now started in earnest.
 Indeed, design work was already quite well advanced, although affected by a shortage of experienced design staff as barely half the required number were available.
 But unfortunately the Defence Secretary had also stated to Parliament that the new carrier would operate the same new fighter as the RAF.
 The new carriers design was thus initially bedevilled by the need to utilise the P.1154 (see below) vertical take-off and landing (VTOL) aircraft for fleet defence, a concept which proved somewhat incompatible with the other conventional take-off and landing aircraft (CTOL) expected to be operated from CVA-01, such as the Buccaneer and the Gannet.